-Policy 2 - Oxfordshire County Council will develop comprehensive walking and cycling networks that are attractive to the preferences and abilities of all residents in all towns.
-All new walking and cycling schemes will be designed according to the updated Oxfordshire Cycle Design Standards (to be published in 2022).

-Policy 3 - Oxfordshire County Council will seek to ensure that all new developments include a connected attractive network for when people are walking and cycling within the development and that the internal routes connect easily and conveniently to the local comprehensive cycle and walking network.

-Policy 4 - Oxfordshire County Council will work closely with stakeholders using coproduction methods when developing and improving cycle and walking networks from inception to delivery.
+- a.
+Develop comprehensive walking and cycling networks that are inclusive and attractive to the preferences and abilities of all residents in all towns.
+All new walking and cycling schemes will be designed according to the updated Oxfordshire Walking and Cycle Design Standards (to be published in 2022). - b.
+Ensure that all new developments have safe and attractive walking and cycling connections to the site, include a connected attractive network for when people are walking and cycling within the development and that the internal routes connect easily and conveniently to community facilities and the local cycle and walking network. - c.
+Work closely with stakeholders using co-production methods when developing and improving cycle and walking networks from inception to delivery.